 - Aristotelian Realism, Deukalion Special Issue (ed., Athens: Daedalos Press, 1993).

-- Theodore Scaltsas - Aristotle’s On Generation and Corruption, 1998.
+- Theodore Scaltsas - On Generation and Corruption, 1998.

 - Allan Bäck - Aristotle’s Prior Analytics I, completed, forthcoming.

-The Archelogos projects have been supported by the Leventis, the Carnegie, the Leverhulme, and the Kostopoulos Foundations, the Directorate of Education of the European Community, and the Hellenic Ship-owners Association in London.
+The Archelogos projects have been supported by George David, the Leventis Foundation, the Carnegie Trust, the Leverhulme Trust, the Kostopoulos Foundation, the Directorate of Education of the European Community, and by Livanos and the Hellenic Ship-owners Association in London.

 Responsibilities & affiliations